 Reasons to prefer the Canon PowerShot G9 X:

 - Better moiré control: Has an anti-alias filter to avoid artificial patterns to appear in images.

-- Ready to shoot: Has a lens build-in, whereas the PEN-F requires a separate lens.
+- Ready to shoot: Has a lens built-in, whereas the PEN-F requires a separate lens.

 - More compact: Is smaller (98x58mm vs 125x72mm) and thus needs less room in the bag.

-- Less heavy: Is lighter even though it comes with a build-in lens (unlike the PEN-F).
+- Less heavy: Is lighter even though it comes with a built-in lens (unlike the PEN-F).